michael105/rinit/README.md

 Tested only with gcc 9.3.0.

-I'm using this init however myself for more than one year.
+I'm using this init however myself for more than five years.

 I guess, I finish this when I'm happy with the minimal linux system I'm working at.